-Second Associate Degrees
+♦ Second Associate Degrees

 The second associate degree restriction was eliminated in 2019-20.
-Please note that satisfactory academic progress and the maximum usage limit of five full time years of eligibility remains unchanged for Washington College Grant.
-College Bound Scholarship recipients have a maximum usage limit of four full time years of eligibility.
+Please note that satisfactory academic progress and the maximum usage limit of five full time years of eligibility (15 quarters, 10 semesters, or the equivalent) remains unchanged for Washington College Grant.
+College Bound Scholarship recipients have a maximum usage limit of four full time years (12 quarters, 8 semesters, or the equivalent) of eligibility.